 Students not meeting the above admission requirements will not be admitted to the Photojournalism major and cannot register for any additional courses in the major.

 The major in photojournalism (reference number 750) requires 45 semester hours and leads to the Bachelor of Arts degree.
 No course with a grade of “D” or below may be counted toward the major or fulfill prerequisite requirements.
 One-half of the hours in the major must be at the 300- or 400-level.
-Students must take a minimum of 72 semester hours in courses outside of the School of Journalism & Broadcasting unit including the Colonnade Program.
+Students must take a minimum of 72 semester hours in courses outside of the School of Media, including the Colonnade Program.

-In addition to meeting institutional requirements for graduation, the photojournalism major must have a minor or second major outside of the School of Journalism & Broadcasting and Film Studies that is approved by the major faculty advisor.
+In addition to meeting institutional requirements for graduation, the photojournalism major must have a minor or second major outside of the School of Media and the Film studies that is approved by the major faculty advisor.
 Students may not select a minor in film studies, or those offered within the School, unless taken as a second minor.

 One-half of the hours must be at the 300- or 400-level.